-Suicide audio, missing owner, 3,700 complaints: What we know about IMA Jewels Scam
+IMA Jewellery scam: More than 3,000 cases booked, govt orders SIT probe

 Here is analysis of Punjab National Bank's wilful defaulter list

-He also asks police to sell all his wealth and jewellery to payinvestors and is heard accusing a politician of taking Rs 400 crore from him and not returning it.
+He also asks police to sell all his wealth and jewellery to pay investors and is heard accusing a politician of taking Rs 400 crore from him and not returning it.

 Bengaluru jeweller names Congress leader